HomeBlog Maternity Pay & Maternity Allowance in the UK: How It Works, Who Qualifies & How Often It’s Paid

 Contractual maternity pay is offered by some employers over and above legal minimum maternity pay.
 Employers include this additional maternity pay benefit in the employment contract.
 Employers offer this enhanced maternity pay to attract and retain talented employees.
 It is also called as“Enhanced Maternity Pay”.

 Our subject matter experts in the Maternity pay benefit area at CoreAdviz are second to none.
-In case of any queries regarding the Maternity pay benefit please don’t hesitate to call and discuss with our team at CoreAdviz.
+In case of any queries regarding the Maternity pay benefit our specialists can advise on eligibility, how often Maternity Allowance is paid, and any contractual maternity pay your employer may offer — get in touch with our team at CoreAdviz.